evercape/hass-resol-KM2/README.md

 - Sensors that are disabled are skipped for updates, same with sensors where the state value has not changed
 - Present additional device specific attributes on each sensor
 - Extensive debug logging (hopefully helpful to anyone going through the same learning curve as myself)
-- Adding translations (German, Portugese, Afrikaans)
+- Adding translations (German, Portugese, Afrikaans, Dutch)

 ## My own wish list for future improvements: